 3. Download your tax reports

 Once you are happy with all of the information that Koinly has generated, you can go to the Tax Reports section and select for which tax year you wish to generate reports.
 Once you have done this, use the drop-down menu to select the forms.
 Koinly allows you to download every form you would need to comply with tax regulations in Canada.
 You can submit these forms with your tax return.

 Koinly is a great tool for Canadians looking for tax help with their crypto transactions.
 In order to actually generate and download the forms, however, you must upgrade to a paid plan.

 There are four plans available.
-For those with very little activity, you can opt for the Newbie plan which works out to $49 USD per year.
+For those with very little activity, you can opt for the Newbie plan which works out to $59 CAD per year.
 However, we found when importing the data that we had 77 transactions, which is far more than we anticipated.
 Every crypto swap, deposit, or daily reward from staking counts as transactions so these can easily add up.
 We, therefore, recommend the Hodler plan that includes 1000 transactions.
-If you are a day trader, you will need to upgrade to the Trader ($99/year) or Pro plan ($149/year).
+If you are a day trader, you will need to upgrade to the Holder ($119/year) or Trader ($219/year).

-While Koinly is not the cheapest tax tool for people in Canada, we do think it is worth the cost because it’s the only tool that helps you with crypto capital gains.
+We do think it is worth the cost because it’s the only tool that helps you with crypto capital gains.
+You will save a lot compared to hiring an accounting technician who understands crypto.
 With only a few transactions, you might not need a tax tool like Koinly, but if you have more than 20 in a year, having a tool like Koinly can take the pain out of completing your crypto taxes in Canada.

 We think Koinly is a legit tool for anyone in Canada looking to complete their tax return.
 The CRA’s regulations on crypto can be confusing, but Koinly helps to take some of the stress away.
 We used Koinly for our 2020 taxes and we will use it again next year.
 If you decided to give it a try, make sure to sign up on the Canadian page.